MicrosoftDocs/azure-aks-docs/articles/aks/csi-secrets-store-identity-access.md

 You can use one of the following access methods:

-- Service Connector with Workload ID
+- Service Connector with managed identity
 - Workload ID
 - User-assigned managed identity